 The History Department embraces Auburn University’s commitment to increasing diversity among its administrators, faculty, staff, and students.
 The Search Committee welcomes applications from candidates whose record of research, teaching, and/or outreach strengthens the department’s ability to offer diverse perspectives to our students at both the undergraduate and graduate level.

 Special Instructions to Applicants

-Review of applications will begin on November 15, 2022, and will continue until the position is filled.
+Review of applications will begin on November 6, 2023, and continue until the position is filled.

 Inquiries should be directed to David Lucsko, Search Committee Chair: email@example.com